KatzKingdom/iNeedThisClass/README.md

 a spot may open, but only students on the waitlist can add it.
 If you are on a waitlist, the system already notifies you when a spot opens, so this would be useless anyway.

 This project got me into EEPS 103 as a sophomore.
-For reference, this class had 18 spots and 27 seniors, 11 juniors, and 6 sophomore requesting it, so I had a 0% chance of getting it outright.
+For reference, this class had 18 spots and 27 seniors, 11 juniors, and 6 sophomores requesting it, so I had a 0% chance of getting it outright.
 Hope it can help anyone reading this!